gautriv/gautriv.github.io/_posts/2025/12/2025-12-23-year-end-reflection-2025.md

 What if I actually tried to apply this instead of just understanding it?
 </div>

 Learning without experimentation felt incomplete.
-So I decided to run an experiment—one that would force me to learn, unlearn, and occasionally feel uncomfortable.
+So I decided to run an experiment; one that would force me to learn, unlearn, and occasionally feel uncomfortable.

 I went looking for a real problem.
 It didn't take long.